rafi0112/news-paper-scrap/README.md

 ---

-# 8. Two-day automatic deletion
+# 8. One-day automatic deletion

 The project intentionally keeps recent news only.